 Then, there are a few other expenses you can avoid or curtail.

 Think about the size of your potential boat purchase and where you'll be able to store it.
 Can you keep it in your driveway or backyard, or will it need to be stored somewhere at an additional cost?

-You’ll be stuck with docking or harbor fees if your boat is too large to put into the water with a trailer, so consider the one-time purchase of a boat trailer as a net savings if you end up choosing a boat small enough to be handled as such.
+You'll be stuck with docking or harbor fees if your boat is too large to put into the water with a trailer.
+Consider the one-time purchase of a boat trailer as a net savings if you end up choosing a boat small enough to be handled as such.

 And of course, the cost of the trailer itself will vary with the size and the weight of your boat.

 You don't need to have boat insurance in most states, but take the time to calculate annual and potential lifetime insurance costs against the price associated with one bad boating accident or mechanical failure before you write it off.

 Just like with cars, the cost of your insurance will vary based on the age, size, cost and quality of the boat.
 This is an important thing to factor into your boat purchase.